-- USB tethering Allows you to share the internet connection with your computer via a USB cable. - Wi-Fi hotspot Allows you to create a hotspot and share your connection. - Bluetooth tethering Allows you to connect to other devices via Bluetooth. - Help Displays Help information about USB tethering, Wi-Fi hotspot, and Bluetooth tethering. - Mobile networks This menu allows you to configure various mobile network settings.

-VPN - From your phone, you can add, set up, and manage virtual private networks (VPNs) that allow you to connect and access resources inside a secured local network, such as your corporate network.
+- USB tethering Allows you to share the internet connection with your computer via a USB cable. - Mobile HotSpot Allows you to create a hotspot and share your connection. - Help Displays Help information about USB tethering, Wi-Fi hotspot, and Bluetooth tethering. - Wi-Fi Calling Wi-Fi Calling can improve your coverage and allows you to make phone calls over a Wi-Fi network (when a Wi-Fi network is available). - Mobile networks This menu allows you to configure various mobile network settings. - VPN From your phone, you can add, set up, and manage virtual private networks (VPNs) that allow you to connect and access resources inside a secured local network, such as your corporate network.